fatday/fatday.github.io/_pages/about.md

 Outside of study, I enjoy swimming 🏊‍♀️, biking 🚴, cooking 👨‍🍳 and traveling 🗺.
 My MBTI is INTP.

 This summer I will join [**Liquid AI**](https://www.liquid.ai/) as a ML Research Scientist intern.
-If you are in San Francisco or Boston, feel free to connect with me and hand out togethet 🤗🤗🤗
+If you are in Bayarea this summer, feel free to connect with me and hand out together 🤗🤗🤗